Volunteering and getting support during the coronavirus (COVID-19) outbreak

 West Parley NeighbourCar

-please note West Parley NeighbourCar is until further notice (due to Covid-19)
+please note West Parley NeighbourCar is suspended until further notice (due to Covid-19)

 The West Parley NeighbourCar Scheme has now been running since September 2013 and has been very successful.
 So far they have carried out 2200 trips and have 12 regular drivers and 3 back-up drivers.
 The scheme operates for West Parley residents only over the age of 55 who are unable to get out and about and provides a lifeline to take them to hospitals, doctor's surgeries and other health care services as well as social visits to clubs in the area.